German car production forecast slashed as supply-chain woes persist

 It now expects 3.6 million cars to be made in Germany this year, down by 400,000 units from its last forecast, the VDA said in its mid-year market update.

-The German car industry - featuring powerful brands like Volkswagen (VOWG_p.DE), Daimler (DAIGn.DE) and BMW (BMWG.DE) - accounts for an estimated 5% of the economic output and more than 800,000 jobs, making it a bellwether for Europe's largest economy.
+The German car industry - featuring powerful brands like Volkswagen , Daimler and BMW - accounts for an estimated 5% of the economic output and more than 800,000 jobs, making it a bellwether for Europe’s largest economy.

 Manufacturers idled production early in the pandemic in anticipation of a go-slow by car buyers, and have been caught short by a snapback in demand as economies have reopened this year.